 a) A key to the reading:

-A few days earlier, Jesus had said that he, the Son of Man, had to be tried and crucified by the authorities (Lk 9:22; Mk 8:31).
-According to the information in the Gospels of Mark and Matthew, the disciples, especially Peter, did not understand what Jesus had said and were scandalised by the news (Mt 16:22; Mk 8:32).
+A few days earlier, Jesus had said that He, the Son of Man, had to be tried and crucified by the authorities (Lk 9:22; Mk 8:31).
+According to the information in the gospels of Mark and Matthew, the disciples, especially Peter, did not understand what Jesus had said and were scandalized by the news (Mt 16:22; Mk 8:32).
 Jesus reacted strongly and turned to Peter calling him Satan (Mt 16:23; Mk 8:33).
 This was because Jesus’ words did not correspond with the ideal of the glorious Messiah whom they imagined.
 Luke does not mention Peter’s reaction and Jesus’ strong reply, but he does describe, as do the other Evangelists, the episode of the Transfiguration.
-Luke sees the Transfiguration as an aid to the disciples so that they may be able to overcome the scandal and change their idea of the Messiah (Lk 9:28-36).
-Taking with him the three disciples, Jesus goes up the mountain to pray and, while he is praying, is transfigured.
-As we read the text, it is good to note what follows: “Who appears with Jesus on the mountain to converse with him?
+Luke sees the Transfiguration as an aid to the disciples so that they may be able to get over the scandal and change their idea of the Messiah (Lk 9:28-36).
+Taking the three disciples with Him, Jesus goes up the mountain to pray, and while He is praying, is transfigured.
+As we read the text, it is good to note what follows: “Who appears with Jesus on the mountain to converse with Him?
 What is the theme of their conversation?
 What is the disciples’ attitude?”

 b) A division of the text as an aid to the reading:

 ii) Luke 9:29: The change that takes place during the prayer